Honda Civic Type R Review & Prices

 Performance and drive comfort

-As a hot hatch, there is a firmer edge to the Civic Type R at all times, which could turn people away for day-to-day use.
-The new individual mode is a game changer for getting the right setup for you, and it’s an absolute delight to drive on a twisty road
+As a hot hatch, there is a firmer edge to the Civic Type R at all times, which could be a bit much for everyday use, but it’s an absolute delight to drive on a twisty road

 In town